emmajanedrews/base-template/_posts/2017-01-27-a-quick-update-on-the-mansfield-market.md

 First, the bad: mortgage rates have shot up since the election.

-From a low of 3.74% on November 7th, the average fixed 30-year mortgage rate increased to over 4% by the end of November.&nbsp;
+From a low of 3.74% on November 7th, the average fixed 30-year mortgage rate increased to over 4% by the end of November.

 **Economists are saying this kind of volatility is likely to continue, with day-to-day changes driven by the moves and statements of the new administration.**